 The answers to these questions have nothing to do with "communities" because science is (at least ideally – and it's mostly true in the real science as well unless we talk about the disciplines that have become corrupt) an impartial and impersonal effort of individuals.
 Some people sometimes copy (or almost copy) opinions of other people.
 Indeed, that may happen even among physicists.
 What a surprise.
 But in every group of people who deserve to be called scientists, there will be a huge percentage (and hopefully an overwhelming majority) of people who arrived to their conclusions independently.

-It's terribly troubling that individuals such as Ms Hossenfelder may survive for many years while convincing tons of people in the media that they're on par with the genuine top scientists such as string theorists even though they are demonstrably fakes without any content, piles of worthless trash.
+It's terribly troubling that most of the "pure critics" may survive for many years while convincing tons of people in the media that they're on par with the genuine top scientists such as string theorists even though they are demonstrably fakes without any content, piles of worthless trash.
 This outcome must be partly blamed on the insane egalitarian ideologies that have conquered much of the Western university world in recent decades.
-Everytime you were saying "it's OK when a whore gets somewhere just because of her non-convex organs", you were crippling the (future) control of the actual scientists over the institutionalized process and you were working to repel true young big shots from science in the future.
+Everytime you were saying "it's OK when a someone gets somewhere because of some identity politics credentials", you were crippling the (future) control of the actual scientists over the institutionalized process and you were working to repel true young big shots from science in the future.

 A big part of the left-wingers, even among string theorists, are co-responsible for that and they must be denounced for that.
 But many of them have still done some valuable work in string theory which is a totally independent thing.
-Scum like Smolin, Hossenfelder, and Weatherall may fail to be able to separate science from sociology or personal relations but everyone who at least remotely deserves the label "scientist" doesn't have any difficulty whatsoever when he (or, less much less frequently, she) separates these very different issues.
+Malicious people like Smolin and Weatherall may fail to be able to separate science from sociology or personal relations but everyone who at least remotely deserves the label "scientist" doesn't have any difficulty whatsoever when he (or, less much less frequently, she) separates these very different issues.